This post was updated on October 19th, 2018

 I came home to Canada last month, but I still have a lot to write about my (almost) two years in Ireland.
 In this post, I wanted to share a little bit about visiting Kilkenny, Ireland.
-Kilkenny a small city about 125km southwest of Dublin.
-You could spend a couple of days in Kilkenny, but I decided to go down from Dublin on a day trip.
+Kilkenny a small city about 125 kilometres southwest of Dublin.
+You could spend a couple of days in Kilkenny, but I decided to visit Kilkenny from Dublin on a day trip.
 Here is how to spend a day in Kilkenny.

 Going To Kilkenny